Tutopiya Logo

 When you can recognise the wording instantly, work the full set on the Statistics topical past paper questions and the Methods of Analysing Data quiz to lock the method in.

-How Methods of Analysing Data connects to the rest of Statistics
+How methods of analysing data connect to the rest of Statistics

 Common mistakes students make

-• Dividing by the number of classes instead of total frequency in grouped mean questions.
+• Dividing by the number of classes instead of Σf in grouped mean questions.

 When you need more support

-If average and range questions keep tripping you up — especially grouped data — work through the Statistics topical past paper questions and the Methods of Analysing Data quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.
+If average and range questions keep tripping you up — especially grouped-data estimates — work through the Statistics topical past paper questions and the Methods of Analysing Data quiz to pinpoint the exact gap, then get focused help from a Cambridge IGCSE Maths tutor to fix it quickly.

 Frequently asked questions

 When should I use the median instead of the mean?
-When the data has extreme values (outliers) that would pull the mean away from the typical value — exam questions often ask you to explain this.
+Use the median when the data has extreme values or is skewed — exam questions often hint at this with “one very high value” or ask you to explain your choice.

-How do I revise Methods of Analysing Data effectively?
-Read the subtopic notes, practise raw and grouped examples separately, then take the Methods of Analysing Data quiz.
-Revisit any reverse-mean problems you got wrong before moving on.
+How do I revise methods of analysing data effectively?
+Read the subtopic notes, practise both raw and grouped tables, then take the Methods of Analysing Data quiz.
+Revisit any comparison questions you could not explain in words.

-Start with the Methods of Analysing Data subtopic page, then book a free trial with a Cambridge IGCSE Maths specialist to turn summary statistics into guaranteed marks.
+Start with the Methods of Analysing Data subtopic page, then book a free trial with a Cambridge IGCSE Maths specialist to turn data analysis into guaranteed marks.

 Ready to Excel in Your Studies?